Team997Coders/wearable-workshop/README.md

 ## Download and Install CircuitPython (This step has already been done for you)
 Follow these instructions to install circuit python onto your Circuit Playground Express https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart

+First download and install the circuit python runtime (here)[https://circuitpython.org/board/circuitplayground_express/] to update this, press the reset button twice and hold.
+This will flash red then show up as a CPYBOOT drive.
+Drag the uf2 file you downloaded into the flashdrive and it will be installed.

+Download and install the needed adafruit libraries (here)[https://circuitpython.org/libraries] Then move the required libraries into the /lib/ folder on the CIRCUITPY drive.

 If you are running Windows 7 or older, you may need to follow the instructions: https://learn.adafruit.com/adafruit-circuit-playground-express/adafruit2-windows-driver-installation